zackartz/zackartz/README.md

 ### Hi there 👋

 - 🔭 I’m currently looking for work!
 - 🌱 I’m currently learning ...
-Golang, Svelte.
+Rust, Vulkan, GLSL, and a bunch more!
 - 📫 How to reach me: [email](mailto:zackmyers@lavabit.com)